A Menagerie of Wormholes and Cosmologies in the Gravitational Path Integral: Comparing the gravitational saddles

-Thus, we expect $\Delta\mathcal{S}_{D-C}\underset{H_{\rm UV}\to \infty}{\sim} S_{E,\rm rad}^{D}>0$ for large $H_{\rm UV}$, \textit{i.e}., the simple wormhole being more dominant in the gravitational path integral.
+\end{itemize} Thus, we expect for large wormhole $\Delta\mathcal{S}_{D-C}\underset{H_{\rm UV}\to \infty}{\sim} S_{E,\rm rad}^{D}>0$ , \textit{i.e}., the simple large wormhole being more dominant in the gravitational path integral.
+By contrast, for the small wormhole $\Delta\mathcal{S}_{D-C} \to 0$, since the small wormhole closes off and reproduces the disconnected expression.
 The complete numerical results are shown fig.~\ref{fig:action_diff} \footnote{In the right panel, we also show the results imposing Neumann BCs for the gauge field.
 The results are qualitatively similar.}.
-In a certain regime there exist two wormholes: one is always subdominant relative to the disconnected geometry and ceases to exist when reaching the critical value $(\k|\tilde{V}_{\rm AdS}|)^{1/2}H_{\rm UV} =2\sqrt{2}$.
-This is the bound found earlier for the coexistence of two simple wormholes, see fig. \ref{fig:placeholder}.
-Keeping the dominant saddle between these two wormholes, we observe an exchange of dominance between the disconnected geometry and the wormhole\footnote{This was also observed in two dimensional string theory models that exhibit BH/wormhole transitions (two disconnected cigars vs. a simple Euclidean wormhole)~\cite{Betzios:2023jco}.} revealing a first order phase transition similar to the Hawking-Page transition at $(\k|\tilde{V}_{\rm AdS}|)^{1/2}H_{\rm UV}\simeq 2.708$~\cite{Hawking:1982dh}.
+The large wormhole is always the dominant saddle between the two wormholes and we observe an exchange of dominance between the disconnected geometry and the large wormhole\footnote{This was also observed in two dimensional string theory models that exhibit BH/wormhole transitions (two disconnected cigars vs. a simple Euclidean wormhole)~\cite{Betzios:2023jco}.} revealing a first order phase transition similar to the Hawking-Page transition at $(\k|\tilde{V}_{\rm AdS}|)^{1/2}H_{\rm UV}\simeq 2.73$~\cite{Hawking:1982dh,Marolf:2021kjc}.

 \paragraph{Disconnected geometries \textit{vs} wineglass wormholes/oscillatory wormholes:}

 In these cases, we provide the exact result for $\Delta\mathcal{S}_{D-\rm{osc(n)}}$, after performing background subtraction, where $n=1$ corresponds to the wineglass wormhole.
 Recall from~\ref{piecewisewineglass} (in particular see the discussion after~\eqref{eq:non-renormalized-version}) that for $c_{\rm AdS} \neq -2$, we have a non-trivial scalar source and the wineglass/oscillatory wormholes cannot be compared with the disconnected or the simple wormhole backgrounds since they carry different sources at the boundary of EAdS.
 When we set $c_{\rm AdS}=-2$ to ensure a vanishing boundary source, no additional counterterm is needed, and performing background subtraction cancels all the divergences in the difference between the on-shell actions (see~\ref{UV-Wineglass} for further details).
 In this case, we have a three-parameter family of solutions, parameterized by $H_{\rm UV},\,\tilde{V}_{\rm AdS}=-H_{\rm AdS}^2,\,A_{\rm dS}$.
 Thus, compared to the geometry with a constant scalar, we have an additional parameter, $A_{\rm dS}$, to tune.
 Formally, the expression before performing background subtraction takes the same form (see~\eqref{eq:before-background-subtraction}).
 Extracting the remaining constant piece after performing background subtraction is quite more involved and is detailed in Appendix~\ref{IR-Wingelass}.
 At the end, the difference between the on-shell actions after sending the cut-offs to infinity reads